Governor delays primary, closes schools over coronavirus

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 Most people recover within weeks.

-Edwards has declared a public health emergency in the state.
+Edwards has urged people to remain calm, but to take precautions.
+The governor has declared a public health emergency in the state.
 State prisons have suspended visitation for 30 days, and hospitals and nursing homes are limiting visitor access to prevent the spread of the coronavirus to vulnerable populations.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.